gelanchez/ESP32-simpleServer-data/README.md

 3. Install the required external libraries.
 4. Download the repository and flash the ESP32:
     - For VSCode, modify the *arduino.json* and *c_cpp_properties.json* files to add the missing libraries.
-    - For the Arduino IDE, put the *.ino* file you want to use in a folder of the same name.
+    - For the Arduino IDE, change the *src* folder to match the name of the *.ino* file.

 ## License
 [GPL-3.0](https://choosealicense.com/licenses/gpl-3.0/)